R1-AK/mosaic_pansharpening_landsat8/README.md

 ## **Study Case**

 **Lumpur Lapindo** refers to the devastating mudflow disaster that began in May 2006 in **Sidoarjo, Indonesia**.
 Caused by a combination of drilling activities and geological factors, the mudflow has displaced thousands of residents and created an ongoing environmental and social crisis.

-In this code, I use the Lumpur Lapindo study case in Sidoarjo, Indonesia, from **2020 to 2023** and download each year's imagery.
+In this code, the Lumpur Lapindo study case in Sidoarjo, Indonesia, is analyzed from **2020 to 2024**, with annual pansharpened mosaics generated for each year.

 ## **Script Overview**